-'''

 Box Type: 'udta'

 Container: Movie Box ('moov') or Track Box ('trak')

-Mandatory: No

-Quantity: Zero or one

-'''

 This box contains objects that declare user information about the containing box and its data (presentation or track).

 The User Data Box is a container box for informative user-data.
 This user data is formatted as a set of boxes with more specific box types, which declare more precisely their content.